 Have you ever met a real koala bear?
 Well sadly, because of the recent Aussie fires these gorgeous furry marsupials are under threat.
 We love learning about different animals, and so we thought we would share a few fun koala facts for kids.
-Plus, an awesome opportunity for you to help save the koalas.
+Learn about what koalas eat, where koalas live and more.
+Plus, enjoy printable koala theme games and activities too!

 Have you ever seen a real koala?
 We haven’t yet but its on our wish list!

-Like many other Aussie animals recently, the koalas have lost as much as 30% of their habitat as extreme bushfires went through.
+In 2020 like many other Aussie animals, the koalas have lost as much as 30% of their habitat as extreme bushfires went through.
 You may have heard the media, seen the stories and photos of the courageous people saving these beautiful animals.
 Now its our turn to help!

 Let’s learn some interesting facts about these amazing animals.
 Exactly, how do they manage to live in one of the driest parts of the world?
 Read on to find out more…